A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Theoretical formalism

 \subsection{The Existing Projected-Fields kSZ Power Spectrum $\langle \mathrm{kSZ}^2\times\delta_g \rangle$}

 Free electrons in the LSS are equally likely to be moving towards or away from the observer along the LOS.
-Given this $\mathbf{v_{e}}\rightarrow-\mathbf{v_{e}}$ parity symmetry, the 2-point cross-correlation $\langle\Theta^{\mathrm{kSZ}}\times\delta_g\rangle$ is statistically zero at small scales of interest (although the linear-ISW effect can have detectable contributions at $\ell < 100$ \cite{F16}).
+Given this $\mathbf{v_{e}}\rightarrow-\mathbf{v_{e}}$ parity, under statistical isotropy, the cross-power spectrum $\langle\Theta^{\mathrm{kSZ}}\times\delta_g\rangle$ between a cleaned CMB map and a projected LSS field is statistically zero at our scales of interest ($\ell > 100$), due to cancellations among equally likely positive and negative contributions to the kSZ effect when summed along the LOS (although the linear-ISW effect can have detectable contributions at $\ell < 100$ \cite{F16}).
 To avoid this naive cancellation, the so-called `projected-fields' or `kSZ$^{2}\times\delta_g$' estimator \cite{Dore2004, D05} \textit{squares} a cleaned CMB temperature map before cross-correlating with $\delta_g$.
 This \textit{real} space squaring operation necessitates applying a Wiener filter to the cleaned CMB map to preferentially select angular scales dominated by the kSZ contribution, given by: $F(\ell) = \left(C_{\ell}^{\mathrm{kSZ}}/C_{\ell}^{\mathrm{tot}}\right)$, where $C_{\ell}^{\mathrm{kSZ}}$ is the template (theoretical) kSZ power spectrum.
 The overall filtered CMB map is then given in harmonic space by:

 where $f(\ell) \equiv F(\ell)b(\ell)$.
 Thus, the existing `projected-fields' estimator is a power spectrum defined as:

 Using the Limber approximation \cite{Kaiser1992, Limber}, this $\mathrm{kSZ}^2$-galaxy cross-power spectrum of projected fields is written as \cite{Dore2004, D05, Hill2016, F16, Kusiak2021, Bolliet2022, P23}: